 - NIOSH (National Institute for Occupational Safety and Health): Use this for best-practice safety or international (ISO) standards.
 Uses a 3 dB Exchange Rate.

-🧠 OSHA vs. NIOSH: What’s the Difference?
+OSHA vs. NIOSH: Key Differences

 The key difference lies in the “Exchange Rate” (how fast the allowed time drops as noise increases).